 The final cost of the design of a given application will also depend on the operating system for which it will be available.
 Mobile applications are very often created separately on iOS and Android.
 In such cases, we go for native development, where it is necessary to involve two development teams dedicated to developing applications for iOS and Android separately.
 Yet, for those who plan to create an application available in Appstore and Google Play from the very beginning, cross-platform development may be an excellent solution.
 It allows us to develop both versions of the application using a single codebase.
 This solution is much more efficient in terms of human and financial resources.
 You can read more about cross-platform apps in our posts about Flutter and React Native.

 The application’s final cost also depends on the complexity and customization of the solutions that need to be developed.
 Choosing a simple design with standard buttons, call to action, and images translate into a much lower design price than the one with complex animations, multiple screens, and advanced application logic.

-Do you want to find out more about app design in 2021?Talk to our team!
+Do you want to find out more about app design in 2022?